 Walking around among men and women were waiters and waitresses carrying trays of food and drink and making rounds.
 Decorations with flowers and bright lights surrounded the room and music was provided by the string quartet on the stage.
 Men and women were standing and socializing, but stopped abruptly when Neji and Tenten entered the room.
 Immediately, the sound of applause echoed the room as the honored guest of the Gala made way to the center of the room with Tenten at his side.

-"Smile," she heard Neji whisper in her ear as he leaned close to her.
+"Smile," she heard Neji whisper in her ear as he leaned into her.
 Complying with his instructions, Tenten did as she was told.
 Soon, she and Neji were standing on the stage.
 Like he said, speeches were made and by the time one came to an end, another one started.
 Tenten almost wanted to fall asleep, but couldn't because the stares of the crowd seemed to be piercing in her direction every time she looked down.
 Unconsciously, her grip upon Neji's arm tightens.
 He didn't seem to mind and stopped her nerves by placing his hand on top of hers as if to comfort her.

 "Ladies and Gentlemen, I present to you our Guest of Honor for this evening, Hyuuga Neji.
 He will now announce the future of his brand new company, along with his future project."
 Finally, it was his turn to talk.